Azure-Samples/explore-iot-operations/README.md

 ## Deploying the template

+A private preview image of the template is available with the tag `e4kpreview.azurecr.io/auth-server-template:latest`.
+You only need to deploy the template yourself once you make modifications.

 The template server needs to be built and deployed as a Kubernetes service.
 You will need to provide the repository for hosting its container image.

-1. Run the [build_image.sh](deploy/build_image.sh) script and pass the image tag to use.
+To deploy, run the [build_image.sh](deploy/build_image.sh) script and pass the image tag to use.
 This script builds and pushes the template image.

 ```sh
 IMAGE_TAG=example.example.io/auth-server-template:latest ./deploy/build_image.sh
 ```

+## Running the template

-2. Run the [make_credentials.sh](deploy/make_credentials.sh) script to generate server credentials for the template.
+1. Run the [make_credentials.sh](deploy/make_credentials.sh) script to generate server credentials for the template.
 This script generates test certificates and saves them as Kubernetes secrets.

 ```sh
 ./deploy/make_credentials.sh
 ```

-3. Edit [auth-server-template.yaml](deploy/auth-server-template.yaml#L10) and set the image that you created in step 1.
+2. If you are using your own container register, edit [auth-server-template.yaml](deploy/auth-server-template.yaml#L10) and set the image that you created in the previous section.

-4. Deploy the pod and service for the template.
+3. Deploy the pod and service for the template.

 ```sh
 kubectl apply -f ./deploy/auth-server-template.yaml